 If you do experience anxiety (or other mental health issues) it’s important that put things in place in order to help you cope with situations that could heighten those feelings of anxiety.
-Or give you a full blown panic attack.
+Or give you a full-blown panic attack.

 Give yourself plenty of time to prepare.
-By plenty of time we mean days not hours.
+By plenty of time, we mean days not hours.
 The more time you spend researching the company or preparing your presentation the more confident you’ll feel.

 Make notes on your observations and try to link them into questions.
-This is addition to the more common questions you should be prepared to ask too.
+This is in addition to the more common questions you should be prepared to ask too.

 The night before your interview read through what you’ve already put together – don’t go looking for new information.
 It’ll only confuse you.

 This is a lot easier said than done but – where possible – avoid stimulants.
-Anxiety and stimulants don’t make the best bed fellows at the best of times.
+Anxiety and stimulants don’t make the best bedfellows at the best of times.
 Through in a stressful situation and you can make yourself feel quite unwell.

-Getting to an unfamiliar part of town – or an entirely new town – is a stress for anyone.
+Getting to an unfamiliar part of town – or an entirely new town – is stress for anyone.
 More so when you have an interview and doubly so when you have anxiety.

 Make sure you know exactly where you’re going.
 Even if that means doing a dry run the night before.